 For the most part, buying term life insurance isn’t too complicated.
 You choose how much coverage you want and for how long, apply, and then wait to hear back from the life insurance company.
-There are certain situations we want you to avoid, however, to get the most out of your life insurance policy.
+There are certain insurance situations to avoid, however, to get the most out of your life insurance policy.

 The life insurance mistakes we’re going to discuss today generally have two things in common: